 This document presents the Monitoring and Evaluation Plan for the Energy Management and Efficiency Program (the Program).
 The purpose of this document is to establish the framework, processes, and institutional arrangements that will be used to monitor and evaluate the Program.

-The general objective of this non-reimbursable co-financing which complements the EMEP loan (3877/OC-JA) is to promote a more efficient use of energy resources that would free public funds through avoided oil imports,.
+The general objective of this non-reimbursable co-financing which complements the EMEP loan (3877/OC-JA) is to promote a more efficient use of energy resources that would free public funds through avoided oil imports.
 The specific objectives and expected results of this operation are: (i) reduced electricity consumption in public buildings resulting in avoided GHG emissions and (ii) support to capacity building for energy planning

 Component 1.
 Retrofitting of Public Buildings (US$9,531,897) will finance the implementation of EEC measures in 7 public hospitals: (i) the purchase, installation, operation and maintenance of EEC technologies and (ii) the design and implementation of a Communications and Visibility Plan to raise awareness among targeted stakeholders regarding EEC and RE, with respect to building codes, equipment standards and solar PV connection charges and net-billing implementation guidelines.